-The University of Central Arkansas has received a $10,000 grant that will help bridge the gender gap in computer science.
-NCWIT Academic Alliance Seed Fund grant will help build a more female-friendly environment for computing majors by recruiting a first-year cohort of women and retaining them with opportunities for learning, research, service and leadership.
-The grant is funded by the National Center for Women and Information Technology (NCWIT) and Microsoft Research.
+The Computer Science Department at the University of Central Arkansas is offering scholarships to qualified female majors.
+These scholarships will help build a more female-friendly environment for computing majors by recruiting a cohort of women and retaining them with opportunities for learning, research, service and leadership.

 Welcome to the Department of Computer Science at the University of Central Arkansas.
 The Department offers degree programs leading to a Bachelor of Science in Computer Science and to a Master of Science degree in Applied Computing.
 The primary goal of the department is to provide students an education of the highest quality through its degree programs and activities in research and professional services.
 The Department Advisory Board ensures our educational objectives and outcomes meet the needs of our constituents.